-Sheffield City Council has successfully delivered significant General Fund budget savings in the past seven years to mitigate over £200m of grant reductions as well as demand and inflation cost pressures over the same period.
-Despite this, the Council has managed to produce a balanced budget for 2018/19, which includes additional portfolio General Fund savings of £31.0m.
+Sheffield City Council has successfully delivered significant General Fund budget savings in the past eight years to mitigate over £200m of grant reductions as well as demand and inflation cost pressures over the same period.
+Despite these pressures, the Council has managed to produce a balanced budget for 2019/20, which includes additional portfolio General Fund savings of £30m.
 These savings include proposals set out in the Social Care Recovery Plans aimed at controlling or mitigating the aforementioned demand and inflation cost pressures.